bpiwowar/papercite/readme.txt

 are also available from the HTML.

 *Input*: Sources files are BibTex files that can be:

 * Stored into a WordPress folder (with multi-site support);
 * An URL (e.g., from citeulike.org and bibsonomy.org);
-* A custom field when local to a post/page
+* (Since 0.4.1) A custom field when local to a post/page

 *Efficiency*:

-* (papercite >= 0.4.0) *Database backend* to speed up the processing by caching the bibtex entries for big BibTeX files.
+* (Since 0.4.0) *Database backend* to speed up the processing by caching the bibtex entries for big BibTeX files.
 * Fast OsBiB-based parser

 *Filtering and grouping*:

 * Possibility of filtering the bibtex entries based on their type (allow, deny)
 * Possibility to access the single bibtex entry source code to enable copy&paste (toggle-enabled visualization)
 * Possibility of editing the bibtex file directly from the wordpress administration page
 * Publications can be grouped and sorted in various ways

 *Output*:

 * Easy output customisation with the use of two templates: one for each entry, one for the list of entries
 * Auto-detection of PDF files based on the BibTeX key (or on the PDF entry)
 * Citation mode: use references in the text and print the citations at the end of a block, page or post